 - Primary hypothyroidism occurs when the thyroid gland cannot produce enough thyroid hormone on its own.

 - Secondary (central) hypothyroidism occurs when the thyroid gland is normal, but the pituitary gland in the brain, which regulates growth and sexual development, functions abnormally.

-- Tertiary hypothyroidism occurs due to a dysfunctional hypothalamus in the brain, which maintains the homeostasis of the body.
+- Tertiary hypothyroidism occurs due to a dysfunctional hypothalamus in the brain, which maintains the homeostasisiXAbility of an organism to retain stable internal conditions in accordance with the external changes. of the body.